 Following are the formulas of estimators used for the assessment of repeatability and intermediate precision.

 Tables 1.a and 1.b.
-Estimators of each taster precision
+Estimators of each taster precision.

-Frequency : every 11 tests (percentage 9% of all the samples analysed) or every tasting day (percentage \geq 9% of all the samples analysed)
+Frequency: every 11 tests (percentage 9% of all the samples analyzed) or every tasting day (percentage ≥9% of all the samples analyzed)